 All latex beds are becoming increasingly popular.
 Aside from the fact that they are made using a natural resource, they are also affordable and feature the durability you need to make the most of your mattress investment.

 As familiar as you feel you may be with latex, you probably weren’t aware that not all latex is made the same.
-There are two distinct manufacturing processes that are applied in the creation of all latex products that results in different qualities.
+There are two distinct manufacturing processes that are applied in the creation of all latex products that result in different qualities.
 Failure to at least be aware of the differences in these options can cause you to decide on a product that simply doesn’t deliver the level of quality you expect.

 During the Dunlop process, a thick sap is whipped up after being extracted from trees.
 Once they are appropriately formed, the sap is baked into its final configuration.